snlab/alto-doc/ECS_design_document_template.md

 * Endpoint: An endpoint is an application or host that is capable of communicating (sendind and/or receiving messages) on a network.
 An endpoint is typically either a resource provider or a resource consumer.

 ## Features

 The features that provides now:

-* Hop count
+* Hop count:

-	* Count the number of hops between the given source and destination based on the routing path.
+    Count the number of hops between the given source and destination based on the routing path.

-* Routing cost
+* Routing cost:

-	* Compute the routing cost between the given source and destination based on the routing path.
+    Compute the routing cost between the given source and destination based on the routing path.

-* Bandwidth
+* Bandwidth:

-	* Compute the available bandwidth between the given source and destination based on the routing path.
+    Compute the available bandwidth between the given source and destination based on the routing path.

 The features that will provides in the future: